RuslanRWX/smart/README.md

-### SMART monitoring  with  Smartmontools, it also works with adaptec raid and megaRaid
+### SMART monitoring  with  smartmontools, it also works with Adaptec raid and MegaRaid

 ##### Install